 Is anyone keeping up with Autodesk Eagle updates?
 It seems like every week there is a new update but we are trying our best to keep up.
-This Gerber guide is for Eagle version 9.3.0, which at the time of writing, is the latest version.
+This Gerber guide is for Eagle version 9.3.0 but has been updated for 9.4.2, which at the time of writing, is the latest version.
 Guides written for previous versions can be found on our FAQ page but please do exercise caution when following these since we can no longer guarantee compatibility.
 Now, without further ado, let’s begin!

 For what seems like forever, Eagle has used a unique method for generating PCB manufacturing files.
 That is, all the settings can be packed into a CAM job file which users can apply directly.
 A manufacturer can configure this file and make it available to customers to ensure that the resulting files are compatible with their production guidelines.

 It is a great and intuitive idea, particularly for beginners.
 No need to follow complex guides, match parameters or understand what weird settings mean.
 It’s a wonder why other software packages have not done the same.

 In the following section, we’ll show you how to use them.

 Open up your design and once your design is complete, and all the necessary checks have been made, find the CAM processor button on the main toolbar.
 Don’t click the one with the green arrow, this one will automatically use the default CAM file template which is not what we want.

 This will bring up the CAM Processor window, loaded with the template CAM file by default.
 We want to use the built-in Seeed CAM file to make sure it is compatible with the Seeed Fusion service.
 Load it up by clicking the file button on the top left and then go Third Party -> Seeed Fusion -> to find CAM files for double and four-layer boards.
 Select the appropriate one and your screen will look similar to the second window.